matias-a-m/CollectionView/CollectionView/readme.md

 # CollectionView

-Help people interested in this repository understand your project by adding a README.
+Two column colleciton view with four images in a grid.